Caring For Your Ring

 - Dry with a microfiber cloth.

-Ideally, clean your ring every couple of weeks and have it cleaned professionally every three to six months.
+Ideally, clean your ring at home every month and have it professionally cleaned annually.